hangocdinhnew/MyProject/README.md

 - [x] Support for VScode.
 - [x] Support OpenAL-Software.

+#### Now for the Credits section:
+Special thanks to Khronos Group for creating OpenGL Special thanks to Apple for making the OpenGL always translated to Metal and not remove OpenGL.framework folder Thanks GLFW team for making library for creating Vulkan or OpenGL window Thanks to ocournut for creating Imgui to make the window doesn't look like ass and so much more people for making this project even possible.

 #### Demo Screenshots:
 <img width="1552" alt="Screenshot 2023-01-08 at 13 42 43" src="https://user-images.githubusercontent.com/114002226/211183938-56d46321-9de2-4649-a038-1f8f4fcd11ff.png">